-The CASII links the results of a clinical assessment with a defined level of service intensity, using a clinically derived and empirically tested algorithm.
-It is a user-friendly and clinically relevant tool.
-The CASII is culturally informed and supports active participation by child and family.
-The CASII can be used at all stages of intervention and is designed for use in all child-serving systems (behavioral health, physical health, education, child welfare, juvenile justice, substance use, and developmental) to facilitate integrated attention to the child’s needs.
-It is diagnosis independent in its application and it promotes effective communication between providers and systems and informs clinicians’ engagement with the child, family, and community.
+The CASII links the results of a clinical assessment with a defined level of service intensity using a clinically derived and empirically tested algorithm.
+It is user-friendly, culturally informed, and supports active participation by child and family.
+The CASII can be used at all stages of intervention and is designed for use in all child-serving systems, including behavioral health, physical health, education, child welfare, juvenile justice, substance use, and developmental to facilitate integrated attention to the child’s needs.
+It is independent of diagnosis, promotes effective communication between providers and systems, and informs clinicians’ engagement with the child, family, and community.

 What does the CASII do?

 - It assists providers in creating comprehensive, strength-based, individualized, and coordinated service/treatment plans for children 6-18 years of age.

 - It can be used to evaluate children and adolescents presenting with mental health challenges including those with medical, substance use, and developmental co-occurring disorders.

 - Supports active participation by child and family.

 - It can help assess the effectiveness of a program or intervention at a systems level.

 What doesn't the CASII do?

 It does not provide a diagnosis for a child or family.

 - It does not prescribe a specific treatment plan or setting.